dcunited001/dcunited001.github.io/_posts/2018-10-20-analytic-neurology-da-vinci-shakespeare-and-the-bridge-between-brain-and-mind.md

       self-awareness that returns (depending on how dim their light became before coming back) would generally be somewhat dissimilar along this measure.
+      - in fact, every time you sleep and wake, the

     - if someone is beamed up on board the USS Enterprise, then the material configuration that results would need a (jolt of